Charles Law

 303K

 This makes sense—the temperature is increasing slightly, so the volume should increase slightly.
-Be careful of questions like this—it’s tempting to just use the Celsius temperature, but you must first convert to Kelvin temperature (by adding 273) to get the correct relationships!
+Again be careful of questions like this.
+It’s tempting to just use the Celsius temperature, but you must first convert to Kelvin temperature (by adding 273) to get the correct relationships!

 Why must the temperature be absolute?